dluisnothere/CIS565-FinalProject-Hw3Extension/README.md

 SAR (Synthetic Aperture Radar) is a type of Radar that is commonly used in military Aircrafts for its advantage in creating images that does not depend on lighting or weather.
 SARs emit radar waves and capture signals that are bounced back in order to construct an image.

 **Real World SARs**

+Traditional radars are stationary, and they rely on the large wavelength of the radio waves emitted to penetrate harsh weather conditions and generate clear images.
+However, the disadvantage here is that longer wavelengths require a longer antenna to emit.
+It also takes a long time to reflect back to the antenna.
+With moving aircrafts, both of these conditions are not ideal.

-Traditional radars are stationary, which means , the quality of the resulting image heavily depends on the length of the antenna and the wavelength.
+In order to bypass this issue, a smaller antenna is mounted onto a moving vehicle, and the vehicle takes various snapshots of the environment over a moving trajectory.
+This creates the illusion of a larger radar aperture, producing a "Synthetic Aperture" radar. the quality of the resulting image heavily depends on the length of the antenna and the wavelength of the radio signal.

 **SAR Simulation Research**